SPE welcomes proposals for all types of book projects, including the following:

 Interdisciplinary Titles are written for a multidisciplinary audience, with the goal of promoting collaboration in technology among geoscientists and engineers in the upstream sector.

-PetroBriefs are longer than a paper, shorter than a book and between 50 and 100 pages in length.
+PetroBriefs are longer than a paper, shorter than a book, between 50 and 100 typeset pages in length.
 The book should be specific in nature and technically oriented.
-The author must obtain permission for all figures used in the book and provide proof of permission at the time of submission.
-All figures submitted must be of sufficient quality to print.
+The author must obtain and provide proof of permission for all figures used in the book at the time of submission.
+All figures should be 300 dpi at print size.
 The manuscript must be fully written to SPE specifications and ready for publication at the time of proposal.
-It cannot be excessively commercial or overly self-promoting in nature.
-Authors must be highly experienced in their subject matter with no more than three authors per book and one serving as liaison to SPE.
+It may not be excessively commercial or overly self-promoting in nature.
+Authors must be highly experienced in their subject matter with no more than three authors per book, one serving as liaison to SPE.
+The books are subject to rapid technical review before publication.
+Books will be released in both eBook and limited print-on-demand format.
+Payment on publication in lieu of royalties.
+All proposals are subject to approval by the SPE Books Development Committee.

 Textbooks stress understanding of selected fundamentals and applications through numerous examples and exercises and are intended for use in undergraduate or graduate courses in petroleum engineering.